emlid/emlid-docs/docs/autopilots/common/ardupilot/configuring-raspberry-pi.md

 ## Configuring Wi-Fi access

-Raspberry Pi3 has an internal Wi-Fi module, while Raspberry Pi 2 requires an external USB Wi-Fi dongle.
+Raspberry Pi 3 and 4 have an internal Wi-Fi module, while Raspberry Pi 2 requires an external USB Wi-Fi dongle.
 An extensive list of supported dongles is available [here](http://elinux.org/RPi_USB_Wi-Fi_Adapters).

 Wi-Fi networks can be configured by editing the wpa_supplicant.conf file located on SD card (/boot partition).
 To add your network simply add the following lines to it: